gbraad-gaming/cardforge-decks-constructed/Little Myr Fun.md

 This deck is not yet Modern legal.

-* Strip mine is restricted
-* Sol ring, Nevinyrral's Disk, Urza's Incubator
+* Sol ring, Urza's Incubator, Brass Herald because we had them
 * Expedition Map is recommended